 In any case, I think this one falls into the “worth a shot if you like beer” category.

-If you find you do need to supplement with formula, here are some tips on how to do it while exclusively pumping.
+Finally, if you find you do need to supplement with formula, here are some tips on how to do it while exclusively pumping.

 Note: About a year after I wrote this post, I did a survey of exclusive pumpers that asked about the effectiveness of all of these strategies for increasing milk supply.
 I wrote up the results (along with additional detail about each of these methods) in an e-book, which you can find out more about here.
 Thanks for reading!